DataDog/lading/CONTRIBUTING.md

    but do please add descriptive commit messages to your PR.
 We provide a template for your convenience.

+0. Please include a changelog entry in `CHANGELOG.md` with all non-trivial changes.
+   If a change is trivial, label the PR as `no-changelog` to avoid a CI ding.

 0. Do consider tagging reviewers only after CI checks are green.

 0. Do consider that the smaller your change the easier it is to review and the